Regiment or Ship: Royal Sussex Regiment

 Parents: Rowland Leaney (1870-1933) and Evelina Leaney, nee Boobyer, (1867-1940).

 Rowland senior was a policeman and in 1911 the family were living at The Police Station, Uckfield.
 At that time Rowland junior was employed as a dairy boy.

 First World War Experience

-Victory Medal, British War Medal, and the 15 Star.
+Rowland was awarded the Victory Medal, the British War Medal, and the 15 Star.